jhelsby/jlox-notes/sections/3_parsing-expressions.md

 ```
 factor -> factor ( "/" | "*" ) unary
 ```
-will break our parser, because the method which would implements it via recursive descent would call itself infinitely and cause a stack overflow:
+will break our parser, because the method which would implements it via recursive descent would call itself infinitely and cause a stack overflow.
+Using the approach we outline in the next section, it would look like:

 ```java
 Expr factor() {
     Expr left = factor(); // <- stack overflow here